sympy/live/README.md

 which performs the following steps:

  1. Installs Python and dependencies listed in `requirements.txt`
+ 2. Runs `./check_sympy_version.py` to check if the version of SymPy in Pyodide is up-to-date.
+If not, it downloads the latest version of SymPy from PyPI and stores it in `custom_wheels/`.
+This directory is indexed by JupyterLite via the [`jupyter_lite_config.json`](jupyter_lite_config.json) file to make the wheel available to the Pyodide kernel for the REPL app.
- 2. Runs the command `jupyter lite build` to build the JupyterLab static site, placing the results in `_output/`.
+ 3. Runs the command `jupyter lite build` to build the JupyterLab static site, placing the results in `_output/`.
- 3. Runs `./generateindex.py` to overwrite the index file `_output/index.html` with the custom SymPy Live Shell landing page.
+ 4. Runs `./generate_index.py` to overwrite the index file `_output/index.html` with the custom SymPy Live Shell landing page.
- 4. Adds the file `_output/CNAME` containing `live.sympy.org`.
+ 5. Adds the file `_output/CNAME` containing `live.sympy.org`.
- 5. Deploys the contents of `_output` to GitHub pages (`gh-pages` branch hosted at https://live.sympy.org).
+ 6. Deploys the contents of `_output` to GitHub pages (`gh-pages` branch hosted at https://live.sympy.org).

 The last step (deploy to `gh-pages`) runs only on push to the `main` branch.